Samael3003/Host-based-Network-and-Process-Analyser/Papers/4-Methodology.md

-METHODOLOGY :
+# METHODOLOGY :

-This Project is successfully accompalished in Two different Stages :.
+**This Project is successfully accompalished in Two different Stages :.**

 A. Communication of Client and Server over the same Network.

 B.  Analyse the Outputs created by the First Stage, to provide the Analysis of the Query, and send Email to the User’s Address, besides notifying the System, using System Notifier.

-1. Creation of the Virtual Machines :
+## 1. Creation of the Virtual Machines :
 We created Two Virtual Machines.
 For the Creation of the Virtual Machines, we used QEMU VirtManager App inside our Linux WorkStation. v	Server 1(Test-Parrot-1) :   Parrot OS , XFCE DesktopEnvironment  ,  25GB .qcow2 Storage  ,  2GB RAM ,  2 core CPU ,  192.168.122.222 v	Client 1(Test-Parrot) :   Parrot OS , MATE DesktopEnvironment  ,  25GB .qcow2 Storage  ,  2GB RAM ,  2 core CPU ,  192.168.122.21